ParticularLabs/NServiceBus.Persistence.MongoDb/README.md

   ```

 ### Usage
-To enable MongoDB persistence, call `configuration.UsePersistence<MongoDbPersistence>()` on your BusConfiguration instance.
+To enable MongoDB persistence, call `UsePersistence<MongoDbPersistence>()` on your BusConfiguration instance.

 ### Example configuration:
 ```csharp